vrandezo/lambda-cli/README.md

 - --[no]label: replaces all ZIDs with labels
 - --[no]format: uses a formatter to show the result in an easier to read way
 - --[no]timer: displays how much time the call took
+- --[no]metadata: displays the metadata from the call
 - --file: followed by a path to a file to be loaded by the tool
 - --config: followed by a path to a config file (see below)
 - --language: followed by the language to use.
 Can be a ZID or a language code